bobby-valenzuela/Dev-Environment/KEY_BINDINGS.md

 `/` - Search (grep): type text and enter then `n/N` to iterate through matches
 `Crtl-q` - Save search results in a quickfix list (we can even grep the quick fix list with `/`)
 `cn`/`cp` - Next/Previous item in quickfix list.
 Mapped to `F11`/`F12`.
+`Ctrl-r + "` - Yanks the unamed register into the search box.
+This will paste in anything yanked.

 <br />